srambharose/portfolio/README.md

 - This is an auto detailing brand that I created in September 2022.
 I have spent a considerable amount of time researching and designing the logo, UI/UX, style guide, colour palette, font choices and the overall feel of the brand.
 All webpages were designed in Figma: https://www.figma.com/design/SQxidSxgscnmfaBj1BJIXf/Cornell-Detailing-v2?node-id=0-1&t=IS19FE4tZcq617Uv-1

-- I wrote all of the HTML, CSS and Javascript code in Visual Studio Code.
+- I wrote all of the HTML, CSS and JavaScript code in Visual Studio Code.
 I purchased the domains, and configured the web and email hosting.
 Here's the live site: www.cornelldetailing.com

 - I use MailChimp to manage the email marketing campaigns, here's an example of the most recent campaign: